glegeza/worldbankdatavis-d3/README.md

 # worldbankdatavis-d3
-Visualizing some World Bank health data with D3
+Learning about D3 by visualizing some World Bank health data.